As one of the most popular cruise ports in the Caribbean, you’ll find more things to do on Cozumel than you could possibly squeeze into one day.

 You have two basic options for visiting Mayan ruins during a Cozumel port day.
 You can visit the ruins found on the actual island of Cozumel.
 Or, you can journey to the Mexican mainland.
 On the mainland, the closest ruins accessible from Cozumel are at Tulum and Chichen Itza.

 Visiting local ruins can be an easy excursion.
-You will find the excavated ruins in Cozumel at San Gervasio.
+The excavated ruins in Cozumel are at San Gervasio.
 This site has several small temples connected by long white roads.
-It is part of a larger nature reserve that is home to many birds and butterflies.
+It is part of a larger nature reserve, home to many birds and butterflies.

 You can book this excursion through a tour company or take a taxi on your own and pay the admission fee. $9.50 for adults; kids 10 and under a free.
 You can wander on your own or hire a guide.
 This site is in the jungle.
 So you will run across lizards, iguanas and lots of mosquitoes.